wehu5/cse134-hw1/answers.md

 -----
 ### Q15 Cookies
-1. There are 16 cookies stored on ucsd.edu.
+1. There are 79 cookies stored on ucsd.edu.
-2. There are 4 different domains shown for the cookies on UCSD.
+2. There are 6 different domains shown for the cookies on UCSD.
 3.
     1. .linkedin.com
     2. .myfonts.net
     3. .youtube.com
     4. .ucsd.edu
+    5. .ipredictive.com
+    6. .doubleclick.net
-4. There are 29 cookies stored on sdsu.edu.
+4. There are 49 cookies stored on sdsu.edu.
-5. There are 13 different domains.
+5. There are 12 different domains.
 6.
     1. 8a5e7a58-cf02-4302-a62b-bcc1af878097.rlets.com
     2. .clarity.ms
     3. .simpli.fi
-    4. .linkedin.com
+    4. .snapchat.com
-    5. .snapchat.com
+    5. .sc-static.net
-    6. .sc-static.net
+    6. .sdsu.edu
-    7. .sdsu.edu
+    7. .doubleclick.net
-    8. .doubleclick.net
+    8. .youtube.com
-    9. .youtube.com
+    9. .google.com
-    10. .google.com
+    10. 66356343.blobal.siteimproveanalytics.io
-    11. 66356343.blobal.siteimproveanalytics.io
+    11. .bing.com
+    12. .facebook.com